ArkoSammy12/creeper-healing/README.md

 # Creeper Healing

-### This mod is dependent on the latest version of Fabric API.
+### This mod is server-side only.
+It is dependent on the latest version of Fabric API.

 This server-side, customizable mod allows the world to automatically heal Creeper explosions.
 It has support for configuring a custom block-replace list, for teling the mod what blocks to use to replace a previously broken one, allowing for balancing and preventing potential abuse of this mod.